United NLF Groups: New phenomenon in Swedish politics

 In 1970 Ulf Mårtensson became the new chairman of DFFG.
+In 1970, DFFG had a local organization in 116(40%) of Sweden's municipalities.

 Splits

 DFFG suffered two major splits during its early phase, the 'Rebels' of 1968 and the 'Liquidators' of 1970.
 In the spring of 1968 the so-called 'Rebel Movement', self-styled Red Guards, emerged in Uppsala and Lund.
 The Rebels sought to take over DFFG and demanded that the organization should, in their own words, be based on 'Mao Tse-Tung Thought'.
 At its height 300-400 of the DFFG activists had sided with the Rebels.
 The confrontations between the Rebels and others in DFFG paralyzed the activities in the Malmö local group, and temporary partially paralyzed some activities of DFFG in Stockholm and Uppsala.
 However, by the summer of 1968 the Rebel Movement self-imploded.

 In 1970 DFFG suffered a split parallel to the split that was taking place in KFML.
-A group in Göteborg had called for DFFG to become and explicitly socialist organization and support KFML in elections.
+A group in Gothenburg had called for DFFG to become and explicitly socialist organization and support KFML in elections.
 Their demands were rebuffed by the leadership of the organization.
 The group, consisting of the followers of KFML(r) inside DFFG, broke away from DFFG and formed the Solidarity Front for the People of Indochina in January 1971.

-In January 1973 the Karlskrona FNL-Group broke away and formed the Workers Front for Indochina.

 May Day 1972

 On May Day 1972, a joint rally was held in Stockholm; co-organized by the Stockholm NLF Group, the Swedish Committee for Vietnam, Social Democratic Party, the Left Party - Communists and KFML.
-The main speaker at Norra Bantorget was Nguyen Van Thien, the head of the PRG delegation at the Paris Peace Talks.
-Around 50,000 people participated in the rally, making it one of the largest anti-war demonstrations in Swedish history.
+The main speaker at Norra Bantorget was Nguyen Van Thien, the head of the PRG delegation at the Paris Peace Talks- Tha meeting at Norra Bentorget in Stockholm that gathered 50,000 people, the largest protest meeting ever held in Sweden.

 In 1972 DFFG bought itself a new office space, a 1,000 square meter basement real estate on Döbelnsgatan in central Stockholm.

+On December 23, 1972, Swedish Prime Minister Olof Palme gave a highly publicized speech in which he compared the recent U.S. bombing of Hanoi to the atrocities of the Nazis during World War II, something that was strongly disapproved of by the U.S. government.
+Olof Palme had traditionally been a strong friend of the United States.